For schools & services

 Performance opportunities

-Learners participate more, try more, and show renewed interest in school life.
+Learners participate more consistently and show renewed investment in school life.

-Many students produce music, build sets, perform live and contribute to GCSE/BTEC milestones.
+Students produce original work, build DJ sets, perform publicly and contribute to GCSE and BTEC milestones.

 Examples of Programmes Delivered